1997–98 Port Vale F.C. season: First Division

 The pre-season saw the arrival of Swedish midfielder Jan Jansson from IFK Norrköping for a £200,000 fee.
 Dutch defender Mark Snijders also signed from AZ.

-The Vale started the season in modest form, as they picked up fourteen points in the opening nine games.
+The Vale started the season in modest form, picking up 14 points in the opening nine games.
+On 23 August, they defeated Sunderland by three goals to one after Tony Naylor secured the three points in the 72nd minute by nutmegging Andy Melville on a run that began just inside the Sunderland half and ended with a swerving right-foot shot into the corner of the net.
 On 11 September, John Rudge made the club's record signing by paying Lincoln City £500,000 for the services of midfielder Gareth Ainsworth.
-To pay for this Jon McCarthy was sold to Birmingham City for £1.5m.
+To pay for this, Jon McCarthy was sold to Birmingham City for £1.5m.
 Also heading away from Stoke-on-Trent was Arjan van Heusden, who joined Oxford United on loan.
-The next month Gareth Griffiths left for a loan spell at Shrewsbury Town.
+The next month, Gareth Griffiths left for a loan spell at Shrewsbury Town.
 Disappointment came on 12 October, with a 2–1 defeat to rivals Stoke City at the newly opened Britannia Stadium.
-Vale's indifferent form continued, one highlight being a 3–2 win over Manchester City at Maine Road on 4 November.
+Vale's indifferent form continued, one highlight being a 3–2 win over Manchester City at Maine Road on 4 November in which Andy Porter man-marked Georgi Kinkladze out of the game.
 Later in the year Paul Beesley joined on loan from Man City, and played a handful of games.
 The club's indifferent form then turned to a terrible run of ten defeats in twelve games, which included a run of one goal scored in seven games.
 Their form picked up in February, though they were still inconsistent.

 On 1 March, Stoke, who were also in relegation danger, escaped from Vale Park with a goalless draw.
+On 7 March, Vale beat Reading 3–0 at Elm Park after going into a two-goal lead inside 20 minutes.
 Later in month Rudge signed young Tottenham Hotspur forward Paul Mahorn on non-contract terms.
-On 14 March, a 2–1 win over Manchester City was to prove crucial, though Vale were still in danger of the drop.
-Going into their final game with Huddersfield Town at the Alfred McAlpine Stadium Vale had lost three straight games, and were in need of a win to ensure their safety in the league.
+On 14 March, a 2–1 win over Manchester City was to prove crucial – the club's first home win over Manchester City, though Vale were still in danger of the drop.
+Going into their final game with Huddersfield Town at the Alfred McAlpine Stadium Vale had lost three straight games, and needed a win to ensure their safety in the league.
 A brace from Jansson, and one each from Martin Foyle and Lee Mills earned Vale a 4–0 win.
+Rudge said: "It all ended happily in the end but we must take that as a warning and not ignore it".